dougeby/IntuneDocs/InTuneDocs/DeployUse/update-apps-using-microsoft-intune.md

 ---

 # Update apps using Microsoft Intune
 Microsoft Intune can help you manage app updates.
-Use the information in this topic to understand how you can update apps when a new version is required.
+Use the information in this topic to understand how to update apps when a new version is required.

 ## How to update apps
 When a new version of an app you have deployed is released, Intune lets you update and deploy the newer version of the app.
 You can only replace a deployment with a newer version of the same app (using the same identifier).
 You cannot use app updates to update a deployment with a different app package.